mckeeh3/langchain4j-playground/README.md

 chroma run --path <path-to-chroma-db-directory>
 ~~~

+**Note:** be sure to run the correct vector database server for the Akka or Kalix web pages.

 ## Crawling Akka.io and loading to vector database

 The AkkaIoCrawler.java crawls the Akka.io web site.